raulguirola/electrs-wrapper/docs/integrations/bluewallet/guide.md

 1. Select `Electrum Server`

-1. Fill in your Electrs `Hostname` from your Embassy's `Services -> Electrs -> Properties` page, to BlueWallet's host field
+1. Fill in your electrs `Hostname` from your Embassy's `Services -> Electrs -> Properties` page, to BlueWallet's host field

-1. Fill in 50001 as the port
+1. Fill in your electrs `Port` from your Embassy's `Services -> Electrs -> Properties` page, to BlueWallet's port field.
+50001 is electrs' default port.

 1. Select 'Save'